copacobot/ArraysA-Copa/README.md

 Clone this repository:
 git clone https://github.com/copacobot/ArraysA-Copa.git

-Open the project in Visual Studio or VS Code.
+Open the project in Visual Studio or VS Code

 Build and run the project